KEEPING TRACK OF YOUR INVESTMENT PERFORMANCE

 without allowing it to take over your life.

-the more investors are driven by market noise rather than long-term
+the more investors are driven by market noise and emotions, rather than long-term

 Transactions gives you more information and history than any of the